This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Sunrise at Mormon Row / 9-Day Grand Teton, Yellowstone, and Glacier Road Trip

-Schwabacher Landing is one of my favorite spots in Grand Teton National Park.
+The next stop on Grand Teton Scenic Drive is Schwabacher Landing.
+It is one of our favorite spots in Grand Teton National Park.
 Here, you will see a picture-perfect reflection of the Tetons in the still waters of the Snake River.

-As you meander along the riverbank, keep an eye out for wildlife; moose, beavers, and elk often make appearances, adding a touch of wilderness to this scenic spot.
+Take a walk along the riverbank, and keep an eye out for wildlife; moose, beavers, and elk often make appearances at his scenic spot.

 INTREPID’S PRO TIP: Do not miss the turn to Schwabacher Landing!
 It is easy to just drive by it.
 So slow down and be on the lookout for the sign.